United States Coast Guard: Notable coast guardsmen

-Organizations
+Associations

 Coast Guard Aviation Association

 Those who have piloted or flown in Coast Guard aircraft under official flight orders may join the Coast Guard Aviation Association which was formerly known as the "Ancient Order of the Pterodactyl" ("Flying Since the World was Flat").
 The Ancient Albatross Award is presented to the active duty USCG member who qualified as an aviator earlier than any other person who is still serving.
 Separate enlisted and officer awards are given.

 Coast Guard CW Operators Association

 The Coast Guard CW Operators Association (CGCWOA) is a membership organization comprising primarily former members of the United States Coast Guard who held the enlisted rating of Radioman (RM) or Telecommunications Specialist (TC), and who employed International Morse Code (CW) in their routine communications duties on Coast Guard cutters and at shore stations.

 USCG Chief Petty Officers Association

 Members of this organization unite to assist members and dependents in need, assist with Coast Guard recruiting efforts, support the aims and goals of the Coast Guard Chief Petty Officers Academy, keep informed on Coast Guard matters, and assemble for social amenities; and include Chief, Senior Chief, and Master Chief Petty Officers, active, reserve and retired.
 Membership is also open to all Chief Warrant Officers and Officers who have served as a Chief Petty Officer.